VividCortex/ewma/README.md

-# Vivid Cortex :: Moving Average
+# Vivid Cortex :: EWMA

-This is a simple implementation of the Moving Average algorithms, you can find more information about it on [it's wikipedia page](https://en.wikipedia.org/wiki/Moving_average).
+This is a simple implementation of the Exponentially Weighted Moving Average algorithms, you can find more information about it on [it's wikipedia page](https://en.wikipedia.org/wiki/Moving_average).

 ![Build Status](https://circleci.com/gh/VividCortex/moving_average.png?circle-token=1459fa37f9ca0e50cef05d1963146d96d47ea523)